Lowe) You've done some video game composing, is that true? How did you start doing this? What is your background?

-Lowe) About the only video game I can say I've ever been addicted to was the Myst series, particularly since it didn't have much violent interaction with characters, and was more of an otherworldly puzzle with a story behind it.
+Lowe) That's amazing, about the Myst series, which was owned by Kevin O'Leary of the Shark Tank for a time.
+I like it particularly since it didn't have much violent interaction with characters, and was more of an otherworldly puzzle with a story behind it.
 Thoughts?

 Heitsch) I prefer less violent or non-violent games that emphasize strategy myself.
 I'm a big fan of puzzles, too.
 I do at least one crossword a day, and will work on a Sudoku when I'm taking a break from work.

 Lowe) I'm honored that mine is the first novel you've narrated.
 How did you approach it, and what seemed natural or difficult for you?
 Was it what you imagined as a sound designer?